Trust and Security is Important to us!

 • Brand long tail: “Adidas men’s Springblade running shoe size 13”

-• Brand + website: “www Adidas” or “Adidas website”
+• Brand + website: “www Adidas” or “Adidas website.”

 Branded search campaigns allow brands to deliver a more compelling experience that drives higher conversion rates.

-When a customer clicks through to your landing page from a branded search, you have more control over their experience with your brand.
-With organic searches, you do not have control over where they land—Google makes this determination for you.
-With paid ads, you decide where users go.
-With a dedicated landing page experience and more control, you can better convert paid traffic on your branded search terms.
-Running an ad on your branded keywords lets you control the landing page experience much more easily than you can with your organic listings.
+With a dedicated landing page experience and more control, you can more easily convert paid traffic to your branded search terms.
+Running an ad on your branded keywords lets you control the landing page experience much quicker than you can with your organic listings.
 Optimized landing pages, especially with continuous A/B testing, convert at higher rates than non-relevant landing pages.
-In addition, studies have shown that branded keyword phrases are 5x more likely to convert visitors into leads, and paid conversion rates can be upwards of 4x higher than organic conversion rates.
-Simply put, it’s better for conversions to have a paid ad representing you than relying on your organic listing.

 Every branded campaign starts by assembling a list of keywords incorporating your brand name.

-With the why now out of the way, it’s time to discuss the best practices for how to implement brand bidding campaigns.
+With the ‘why’ out of the way, it’s time to discuss the best practices for implementing brand bidding campaigns.
 As with any PPC campaign, brand bidding begins with effective keyword development.
 There are plenty of primers on keyword selection and keyword research tools on the web if you need to review the basics.
-These definitely apply to brand campaigns, too.
-To start, find the relevant brand and brand-plus keywords by reviewing your existing campaigns and analytics for generic terms that drive the best traffic, then add your brand terms in front of them.
-For example:
+These apply to brand campaigns, too.

 • Brand + product name: “Burton snowboard”